 Ahead of the meeting, although the majority of economists (including ourselves) had forecast a smaller quarter point hike, options markets suggested a 48% chance of the larger increase.
 Investors also had interest rates rising and peaking at 6% by the first quarter of 2024.
-Since the Bank’s announcement, there is now approximately a 50% chance implied by options markets that peak will reach 6.25% by the end of 2023 (three months earlier).
+Since the Bank’s announcement, there is now approximately a 50% chance implied by options markets that peak will reach 6.25% by the end of this year (three months earlier).

 Recent data suggests inflation to remain high